Neuro-Ophthalmology & Neuro-Otology

 • Most lumbosacral plexopathies due to trauma are from very violent injuries, such as automobile-pedestrian accidents, high-speed car accidents, or falls from heights, and are often associated with damage to internal organs, blood vessels, and bony structures, especially the pelvic ring.

-• Because most traumatic plexopathies improve spontaneously, at least to some extent, they usually are treated conservatively, but when surgical repair is attempted, it tends to yield better results.
+• Because most traumatic plexopathies improve spontaneously, at least to some extent, they usually are treated conservatively.